CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 ### Per Organization
-* The Dashboard API is limited to **5 requests per second**, per organization.
+* Dashboard API is limited to **5 requests per second**, per organization
-* A burst of 5 additional requests are allowed in the first second, so a maximum of 15 requests in the first 2 seconds.
+* A burst of 5 additional requests are allowed in the first second, so a maximum of 15 requests in the first 2 seconds
-* The rate limiting technique is based off of the [token bucket model](https://en.wikipedia.org/wiki/Token_bucket).
+* Rate limiting technique is based off of the [token bucket model](https://en.wikipedia.org/wiki/Token_bucket)
 * Furthermore, a concurrency limit of **10 concurrent requests per IP** is enforced

 ### Response Codes